JonathanEDressel/MonkeyMoney/README.md

 ## Running Front-End:
 1) Navigate to root folder
 2) Run "npm start" (assuming node.js is installed.
 If not, install here https://nodejs.org/en)
+3) Additional packages may need to be installed
-3) Open in the local browser
+4) Open in the local browser

 ## .env Variable Setup
 * For creating a secret key, run: node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"